dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 printA => i: 1
 ```

 Polymorphism is the ability to pass one object as type of another.
-Here instance `b` is reference to object `B`, but it’s type is `A`.
+Here instance `b` is reference to object `B`, but its type is `A`.
 Since it’s type is A it’s value is limited, so we can call only methods available in A.
 The point here if we override some method from A in B, then when we call these methods, they will be called from B. To call all B methods, we must cast it to type B.
 ```java
 public class App {